Duck-Dude/Duck-s-General-Purpose-Discord-Bot-DGPDB/readme.md

 so to use the bot on termux you need to do
 pkg install nodejs && npm install discord.js && node bot.js
-so for the config.txt file you can do multiple bots with the form of a-token-I-guess,another-token-I-guess if you just want one bot running just remove the comma yeah thanks for using my bot :D oh yeah message literally.baby.man.the.second if something broke or make a issue
+so for the config.txt file you can do multiple bots with the form of a-token-I-guess,another-token-I-guess if you just want one bot running just remove the comma (10 is the limit) yeah thanks for using my bot :D oh yeah message literally.baby.man.the.second if something broke or make a issue